 Window shopping for cake is my favourite pastime and I adore admiring French patisseries.
 Paris’s Left Bank is packed with patisseries and chocolatiers so it’s heaven for cake voyeurs and baking addicts.
 Carrie Bradshaw may have tirelessly admired shoes whereas for me it’s choux.

-A virtual tour of Paris patisseries
+A walking tour of Paris patisseries

 Now obviously it would have been nutritionally irresponsible for me to try ALL of these in one trip.
 I limited myself to some Eric Kayser pistachio cake and some Christophe Adam eclairs and merely drooled over the rest.
 But I have so many delicacies to work my way through it’s a great excuse to take my family back to Paris.
 Frankly I could hop on Eurostar every weekend for six months and only scratch the surface.